keneanung/iron-realms-nexus-script-template/README.md

 # Iron Realms Nexus Script Template #

 The world of JavaScript is full of useful tools for writing complex programs and scripts.
-As a professional developer, I wanted to take advantage of these tools for complexer packages for Nexus, which makes only rudimentary tools available.
+As a professional developer, I wanted to take advantage of these tools for more complex packages for Nexus, which makes only rudimentary tools available.
 But setting the tools up and combining them takes a lot of boilerplate, which is not easily configured.